Create Catalogue via DDEX ERN Deliveries ✪

 Ingest Foreign IDs From Delivery will store the track/release’s id on the delivery platform as the Foreign ID within Curve.

 Set Cat No From Barcode on Import will store the barcode in both the Cat No and Barcode field in a release.
 The Cat No will instead be stored in the Foreign ID field.
-This is generally recommended for Distributors on Curve, since they may work with multiple labels that may well coincidentally work with the same Catalogue Numbers which would cause issues as Cat Nos are required to be unique on Curve and can not be assigned to two or more different Releases.
+This is generally recommended for Distributors on Curve, since they may work with multiple labels that may well coincidentally work with the same Catalogue Numbers which would cause issues as Cat Nos are required to be unique per Release per Channel (they can not be assigned to two or more different Releases)

 DDEX No Batches accommodates a batch-less delivery format, which does not include a batch_complete file nor batch folder.
 Please only enable this option if you have been notified to do so.